dotafs2/hexo_back_up/source/_posts/D3D12-learning-notes.md

 ## step 1: vertex and input layout

-1. First thing is create a custom vertex structure.
+1. First thing is to create a custom vertex structure.
 ```C++
 struct Vertex
 {